zbynekdrlik/obs-yt-player/docs/02-requirements.md

 ## Playlist Synchronisation
 1. Trigger **only** at startup and via *Sync Playlist Now* button.
 2. **NO PERIODIC SYNC** - Script runs on slow LTE internet, sync only on demand.
-3. Process videos **one‑by‑one**: download → fingerprint → normalise → rename.
+3. Process videos **one‑by‑one**: download → metadata → normalise → rename.
 4. Remove local files whose IDs left the playlist (skip currently playing).

 ## Caching & File Management